Body-to-body communication: Culture

 Culture has a very significant impact on how people communicate, and this influences both verbal and nonverbal communication across cultures.
 The same way that people of different cultures speak in different languages, the use body language and nonverbal communication is very different across cultures and ethnic groups and only few nonverbal gestures have the same or a similar meaning universally.
 For example, bowing to a person indicates rank and status in Japan, but has little to no meaning in the United States.
 As for facial expressions, Asian cultures tend to suppress any facial expression whereas Mediterranean cultures exaggerate facial expressions when expressing sadness or anger.
 Although nonverbal communication is expressed differently across cultures, some is thought to be universal across cultures.
 This universal nonverbal language is thought to encompass human emotions, such as sadness, grief, anger, happiness, etc.

 A culture is a shared system of socially transmitted behavior passed on from previous generations that describes, defines, and guides people's ways of life.
 Culture can influence nonverbal communication in many ways.
 The same gestures in different countries can have distinct meaning.
 For example, the American A-OK sign can have an obscene meaning in many nations in Europe, having sexual implications.
 Facial expression is another mean of nonverbal communication that culture affects.
 Humans have the ability to express emotions through facial expressions.
 Cultural display rules are learned during childhood and plays a big part on how people from different cultures manage and modify their emotional expressions depending on the social situation that they are in.
-In an experiment done my Ekman and Friesen; results showed that Japanese people are more likely to disguise their negative emotions in the presence of other people, where Americans will not.
+In an experiment done by Ekman and Friesen; results showed that Japanese people are more likely to disguise their negative emotions in the presence of other people, where Americans will not.